aadupuy/aadupuy.github.io/_projects/4-cf4-cnn.md

 ---

 ## Summary
-This project introduces a deep-learning framework to reconstruct the 3D dark matter and velocity fields in the Zone of Avoidance (ZOA) — a region of the sky obscured by the Milky Way where traditional surveys are incomplete.
-Using a 3D V-Net convolutional neural network, trained on cosmological simulations (A-SIM), the model learns to infer both the dark matter density and gravitational potential from sparse galaxy peculiar velocity data.
-The derived velocity field accurately recovers known hidden structures, including the Great Attractor, confirming the model’s ability to map cosmic flows in regions with missing observations.
+This project presents a deep-learning framework for reconstructing the 3D dark-matter and velocity fields in the Zone of Avoidance (ZOA) — the region of the sky obscured by the Milky Way where galaxy surveys are incomplete.
+Using a 3D V-Net convolutional neural network trained on cosmological simulations (A-SIM), the model infers both the dark-matter density and gravitational potential from sparse galaxy peculiar-velocity data.
+The resulting velocity field accurately recovers hidden large-scale structures, including the Great Attractor, confirming the model’s ability to map cosmic flows even in regions lacking observations.

+## Role
+Designed and implemented the full pipeline — from simulation preprocessing and CNN architecture design to CF4 data reconstruction, validation, and 3D visualization.

 ## Tech Stack
-Python 3, TensorFlow, NumPy, h5py, Matplotlib, PyVista, tqdm, HDF5, HPC (NVIDIA A100 GPUs)
+Python 3, TensorFlow / Keras, NumPy, h5py, Matplotlib, PyVista, tqdm, HDF5, HPC (NVIDIA A100 GPUs, Slurm)

 ## Methods Overview
 * Data: Used the Cosmicflows-4 galaxy catalog (17,000+ galaxies) and constructed CF4-like mock catalogs drawn from the A-SIM cosmological N-body simulation.